bstew007/landscape-app/docs/budget-todo-summary.md

   - Add copy/duplicate row action to speed data entry.
 - Data validation and guardrails
   - Warn when salvage > replacement+fees; warn when months used < division months.
+  - Block negative numbers; normalize percent input accepting "6" or "0.06" via a helper.
+  - Materials/Subcontracting: optionally prevent saving when Sales Forecast is zero and ratios would divide by zero (show friendly message).
   - Normalize percent input accepting "6" or "0.06" via a helper.
 - Performance and state
   - Debounce numeric inputs; centralize numeric coercion.
   - Add a computed grand equipment cost including Rentals in the sidebar pill if helpful.
 - Reporting
+  - Add compact summaries at the bottom of Materials/Subcontracting/Overhead like Equipment, including ratios and diffs.
   - Add a compact summary at the bottom of Equipment showing: Equipment list total (extended), Other, Rentals, Total, and Ratio.
   - Export to CSV/PDF for Equipment assumptions.
 - Accessibility